capreolina/rangifer_diary/064/README.md

 <details>
 <summary>Footnotes for “alces & xX17Xx doing the main Magatia questline~”</summary>

-\*The questline can also, alternatively, cultimate in either [For Zenumist](https://bbb.hidden-street.net/quest/mu-lung-nihal-desert/for-zenumist) or [For Alcadno](https://bbb.hidden-street.net/quest/mu-lung-nihal-desert/for-alcadno).
+\*The questline can also, alternatively, culminate in either [For Zenumist](https://bbb.hidden-street.net/quest/mu-lung-nihal-desert/for-zenumist) or [For Alcadno](https://bbb.hidden-street.net/quest/mu-lung-nihal-desert/for-alcadno).
 But these other two endings are… less desirable.
 The [level](https://maplelegends.com/lib/equip?id=01102139) 80 [capes](https://maplelegends.com/lib/equip?id=01102140) are actually not _terribly_ bad (although none of their benefits go towards DPS; no STR/DEX/INT/LUK, no WATK/MATK, and just the usual 5 slots), but the much lower EXP reward and the lack of fame reward just isn’t worth it.
 Plus, are you really gonna do my homegirl [Phyllia](https://maplelegends.com/lib/npc?id=2111004) dirty like that?

 †Later versions of MapleStory have a special ETC item called [Shovel](https://bbb.hidden-street.net/items/leftover/shovel) which is used for the [Keol’s Order #3](https://bbb.hidden-street.net/quest/job/keols-order-3) quest, and requires 30 Hardened Pieces of Mithril to craft using [the Maker skill](https://bbb.hidden-street.net/character/skill/maker).
 Also, I found a quest called [Stability in Magatia](https://maplestorym.fandom.com/wiki/Stability_in_Magatia) that requires 90 Hardened Pieces of Mithril, and is part of a game called “[MapleStory M](https://maplestorym.nexon.com/)”, which I guess is a [mobile](https://en.wikipedia.org/wiki/Mobile_phone) version of MapleStory?
 News to me.